benjaminmaccini/benjaminmaccini/blog/LinkedOut.md

 ## LinkedOut | 2020-09-09

+*Note (04/17/2024): I have created an account, although just as a placeholder.
+I believe the sentiment here still stands, however when it comes to a digital identity, is not so much about what services you are on, but rather which ones you are not on.
+I'm just hedging against any future problems*

 You know LinkedIn.
 Although it has a strong value proposition, I am off of the site for several reasons.

 - It promotes ["hustle"](https://www.youtube.com/watch?v=_o7qjN3KF8U) culture.
 The video I linked is more comedic and doesn't have to do with LinkedIn specifically, but I think it